notacodebro/LTRMPL-1201/task1/task1.md

 # Configure OSPF for the Underlay

  The routers in the network have IP connectivity established between each other, but no routing protocols.
 Since we will be using Segment Routing, we need to use a routing protocol that has been **extended** to support SR. OSPF and IS-IS have these extensions.
-In this task you will configure OSPF between all transport network routers, add Segent Rotuing and validate all configuratons through various show commands.
+In this task you will configure OSPF between all transport network routers, add Segment Routing and validate all configurations through various **show** commands.

 ```
 The transport network consists of four routers: